FoxComm/highlander/demo/peacock/README.md

 ## Base infrastructure

-For achieve right isomorphism [redux-wait](https://www.npmjs.com/package/redux-wait) is used.
+For achieve right isomorphism [redux-isomorphic-render](https://www.npmjs.com/package/redux-isomorphic-render) is used.
 It utilizes multiple rendering calls for get all async dependencies for project.
-Read about code organization limitations in redux-wait's README.
+Read about code organization limitations in redux-isomorphic-render's README.

 For **grids** [lost](https://www.npmjs.com/package/lost) postcss plugin is used.
 It's really good.
 For different margins which depends on viewport size use `--grid-margin` css variable: `margin: 0 var(--grid-margin)`.